VIRTUAL INFORMATION SESSIONS

 - Statement of Purpose

 - Recommendation Forms: You will submit names and contact information for three individuals through the GADU portal.
 Recommenders will be emailed the required form directly, with submission instructions.
 Letters of recommendation cannot be submitted in place of the recommendation form.

 We recommend you have all materials at the Graduate College at least 3 weeks prior to the Program application deadline.
 Graduate College application deadlines cannot be extended.

-If after reviewing these materials you still have questions regarding a specific area of emphasis, you may email one of the faculty according to area of concentration:
+If after reviewing these materials you still have questions regarding a specific area of emphasis, email one of the faculty members below according to area of concentration:

 - Marriage, Couple, and Family Counseling: Dr. Elizabeth Hartwig or Dr. Paulina Flasch

 - School Counseling: Dr. Jennifer Greene or Dr. Sarah Blalock